‘Where music meets magic’ or Eurodisney meets EDM – my experience at Disney’s first ever festival, Electroland, was definitely unique!

 By the time we made our way back to the stage area the crowd had filled out and luckily, the atmosphere was great.
 Light projections lit up the Tower of Terror in time with the music playing and entertainers on stilts walked through the crowds.

 Steve Aoki’s set was around two hours long and featured a remix of Lion King’s Circle of Life at one point.
-Only in Disneyland!
+Disney EDM!
+Who would have thought.

 The festival finished at midnight and we made our way out of the park to our airbnb.
 Our host was lovely enough to pick us up from the park for free at 12:15am!
 If you are looking for an affordable way of going to Disneyland Paris for a few days, this is definitely the way to do it.
 As a bonus you get to meet some lovely French people and see their local village (and dog!).